DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ### Airline Criteria

 #### Infant Passengers Criteria
-In the Airline Line Travel Industry there are certain criteria that generally all airlines apply
+In the Airline Travel Industry, all airlines generally adhere to the following criteria regarding Infant Pasengers :-

 1. Infants are defined as passengers who are under 2 years of age.
 2. There cannot be more infants on a booking than adults.
 That is, *one infant per one adult passenger*.
-3. Infants must be seated on the Adult's lap.
-That is, infants are not allocated seat.
+3. Infants must be seated on the adult's lap.
+That is, infants are not allocated seats.
-4. If the passenger desires the infant to have their own seat - this must be purchased as a INS booking - Infant On Seat
+4. If the passenger desires the infant to have their own seat - this seat must be purchased as a INS booking - Infant On Seat
    * For Manx Airlines, this means the user must enter the infant *as a **Child** in the Booking.*
-5. If at the time of the *return flight* the infant would be **aged 2 years or above** then the infant must be booked *as a **Child**
+5. If at the time of the *return flight* the infant would be **aged 2 years or above** then the infant must be booked *as a **Child***
+   * For Manx Airlines, this means the user must enter the infant *as a **Child** in the Booking.*

 #### Criteria specific to Manx Airlines
 1. Only a maximum of 20 seated passengers are allowed per Booking.
-That is both Adults and Children.
+That is, both Adults and Children.
 2. Which in turn means, only a maximum of 20 infants are allowed per Booking.
 3. A **Child** Passenger is defined as a passenger who is at least **2 years of age and under 16 years of age**.
 4. The Departure Date cannot be made more than 180 days in the future from the date that the Booking was created.
-5. A maximum of 180 days is allowed between the Departure Date and the Return Date.
+5. A maximum interval of 180 days is allowed between the Departure Date and the Return Date.
 6. The Return Time cannot be less than **90 minutes** from the Departure Time.
 7. The Booking **must** contain at least **one Adult Passenger.** No Child nor Infant can travel on Manx Airlines without an Adult Passenger.
 8. The First Passenger on the Booking *Adult 1* is designated as **the Principal Passenger of the Booking**.<br/>
-   * As such, this passenger is a mandatory of the booking and cannot be removed.
+   * As such, this passenger is a mandatory part of the booking and cannot be removed.
    * If for example, the passenger does need to be *removed* from the booking, then that booking needs to be **deleted** and a **new** booking needs to be made.
-   * However, *Adult 1* can be edited with a name of a new passenger if necessary.
+   * However, *Adult 1's* name  can be edited with regards to a name of a new passenger.
 9. An Infant Passenger must be at least 14 days old to travel.

 ### Background Image